geopython/diving-into-pygeoapi/workshop/content/docs/advanced/bridges.md

 !!! question "Update the pygeoapi configuration"

-    Open the pygeoapi configuration file in a text editor.
+    Open the pygeoapi configuration in a text editor.
     Find the line:
-    "#START EXERCISE 7 - Environmental data via OGC - Environmental Data Retrieval"
+    "# START - EXERCISE 8 - CSW Proxy"

-    Add a new dataset section by uncommenting the lines up of "# cite_demo configuration":
+    Add a new dataset section by uncommenting the lines up to "# END - EXERCISE 8 - CSW Proxy":

     ``` {.yaml linenums="1"}
     cite_demo: